medanmilos1831/pnpm-monorepo-scoped-observer/behavior/react-visibility-state/README.md

 # react-visibility-state

-**react-visibility-state** is a lightweight React package designed to manage visibility states (open/close) for UI components like modals, tooltips, drawers, and accordions with predictable state transitions — powered by a finite state machine under the hood.
+**react-visibility-state** is a powerful React package for managing visibility states (ON/OFF) for UI components like modals, tooltips, drawers, and accordions.
+It provides predictable state management with automatic cleanup and memory optimization.

-It allows you to control component visibility, manage payload data, and track state changes in a clean, testable, and decoupled way, making it ideal for any UI component that needs to show/hide functionality.
+The package offers a clean API for controlling component visibility, managing payload data, and tracking state changes in a testable and decoupled way.

-The package is built on a layered architecture:

-- **@scoped-observer/core** — a core event bus system
-- **@scoped-observer/react-state-machine** — a finite state machine built on top of the core
-- **react-visibility-state** — the React behavior layer providing a streamlined API for managing visibility states

-This separation of concerns ensures flexibility, extensibility, and ease of maintenance.

-Use **react-visibility-state** to simplify your visibility state management logic with a robust, minimal dependency solution that stays consistent across any UI framework or styling approach.

 ## 📦 Installation